Dealing with the deceased’s bank

 Debt collection

-• The estate can sue for debts due to the deceased, and can be sued.
+- The estate can recover debts owed to the deceased, and likewise, it can be sued for debts the deceased owed.

 Debt due by beneficiary